JakeGinnivan/jakeginnivan.github.io/source/_posts/2014-05-15-simple-versioning-and-release-notes.md

  - Tags (GitReleaseNotes follows [http://www.semanticreleasenotes.org/](http://www.semanticreleasenotes.org/) which uses `+tag` after the title for tags/categories/labels.
  - Shout outs - a really important part of release notes, calling out the awesome people which have contributed to your project!
 Shout outs are only available for pull requests, and will only be the person who submitted the pull request
  - Commit range included in that release (this will become a link to the diff of those commits if supported by the site)

+As mentioned above, you could also be using another issue tracker and GitReleaseNotes would connect to it and fetch the issues!

 ### Step 3
 Edit your release notes, if you only want to list pull requests just delete the issues.
 If you want to put both issue and pull request links in a single item, just do that.